A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Preliminaries

 \subsection{RDF}

-The RDF data model~\cite{rdf11} is founded on three pairwise disjoint (and countably infinite) sets of \textit{RDF terms}: the set $\I$ of \textit{International Resource Identifiers} (\textit{IRIs}) used to identify resources; the set $\L$ of \textit{literals} used for (possibly language-tagged) strings and datatype values; and the set $\B$ of \textit{blank nodes}, interpreted as local existential variables.
-An \textit{RDF triple} $(s,p,o) \in \I\B \times \I \times \I\B\L$ contains a subject $s$, a predicate $p$ and an object $o$.\footnote{In this paper, we may abbreviate $S \cup T$ as $ST$.} A set of RDF terms is called an \textit{RDF graph} $G$, where each triple $(s,p,o) \in G$ represents a directed labeled edge $s \xrightarrow{p} o$.
-We denote by $\subjs{G}$, $\preds{G}$ and $\objs{G}$ the set of subjects, predicates and objects in $G$.
-We further denote by $\nodes{G} \da \subjs{G} \cup \objs{G}$ the set of \textit{nodes} in $G$.
+The RDF data model~\cite{rdf11} uses \textit{RDF terms} from three pairwise disjoint sets: the set $\I$ of \textit{Internationalized Resource Identifiers} (\textit{IRIs})~\cite{iris} used to identify resources; the set $\L$ of \textit{literals} used for (language-tagged or plain) strings and datatype values; and the set $\B$ of \textit{blank nodes}, interpreted as existential variables.
+An \textit{RDF triple} $(s,p,o) \in \I\B \times \I \times \I\B\L$ contains a subject $s$, a predicate $p$ and an object $o$.\footnote{In this paper, we abbreviate the union of sets $M_1 \cup \ldots \cup M_n$ with $M_1 \ldots M_n$.
+Hence, $\I\B\L$ stands for $\I \cup \B \cup \L$.} A set of RDF terms is called an \textit{RDF graph} $G$, where each triple $(s,p,o) \in G$ represents a directed labeled edge $s \xrightarrow{p} o$.
+The sets $\subjs{G}$, $\preds{G}$ and $\objs{G}$ stand for the set of subjects, predicates and objects in $G$, respectively.
+We further denote the set of \textit{nodes} in $G$ by $\nodes{G} \da \subjs{G} \cup \objs{G}$.

 An example RDF graph, representing information about two university students, is shown in \autoref{fig:rdfg}.
 We include both a graphical representation and a triple-based representation.
-RDF terms such as \texttt{:DB}, \texttt{foaf:age}, etc., denote prefixed IRIs, where if we define the prefix \texttt{foaf} as \url{http://xmlns.com/foaf/0.1/}, then the full IRI for \texttt{foaf:age} is \url{http://xmlns.com/foaf/0.1/age}.\footnote{We use the blank prefix (e.g., \texttt{:DB}) as an arbitrary example.
-Other prefixes used can be found from \url{http://prefix.cc/}.} Terms such as \texttt{"Motor RDF"@es} denote strings with (optional) language tags, and terms such as \texttt{"21"\dt xsd:int} denote datatype values.
+RDF terms such as \texttt{:DB}, \texttt{foaf:age}, etc., denote prefixed IRIs.\footnote{We use the blank prefix (e.g., \texttt{:DB}) as an arbitrary example.
+Other prefixes used can be retrieved at \url{http://prefix.cc/}.} For example, \texttt{foaf:age} stands for the full IRI \url{http://xmlns.com/foaf/0.1/age} if we define the prefix \texttt{foaf} as \url{http://xmlns.com/foaf/0.1/}.
+Terms such as \texttt{"Motor RDF"@es} denote strings with (optional) language tags, and terms such as \texttt{"21"\dt xsd:int} denote datatype values.
 Finally we denote blank nodes with the underscore prefix, where \texttt{\_:p} refers to the existence of a project shared by Alice and Bob.
 Terms used in the predicate position (e.g., \texttt{foaf:age}, \texttt{skos:broader}) are known as \textit{properties}.
-The RDF standard defines the special property \texttt{rdf:type}, which indicates the \textit{class} (e.g., \texttt{foaf:Person}, \texttt{foaf:Project}) of a resource.
+RDF defines the special property \texttt{rdf:type}, which indicates the \textit{class} (e.g., \texttt{foaf:Person}, \texttt{foaf:Project}) of a resource.